TITLE Senior System Analyst

 The Senior Systems Analyst is responsible for providing computer information systems to academic and administrative departments of the University.
-The Senior Systems Analyst analyzes, designs, develops, and documents computer information systems, serves as project leader to guide systems through programming, testing, and implementation, provides ongoing support to users through maintenance and troubleshooting, and assists the Coordinator of Management Information Systems in planning, personnel selection, and personnel training.
+The Senior Systems Analyst analyzes, designs, develops, and documents computer information systems, serves as project leader to guide systems through programming, testing, and implementation, investigates, and recommends software for purchase and provides support and leadership through implementation, provides ongoing support to users through maintenance and troubleshooting, and assists the Coordinator of Management Information Systems in planning, personnel selection, and personnel training.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree or the equivalent is required; a Bachelor’s degree in a computer-related field is preferred.

 Skills: The ability to effectively manage multiple, complex information systems projects concurrently is required.
 Effective interpersonal, customer service, organizational, and team-building skills are required.
 Excellent verbal and written communication skills and proficiency in writing technical specification documents are required.
 Strong technical skills and current technical knowledge are required.
 The ability to maintain confidentiality in regard to information processed, stored, or accessed by the systems is required.
 The ability to work effectively with a variety of constituencies possessing a wide range of technical knowledge is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The twenty-four hour scope of University operations requires this position to be available evenings, nights, and weekends to respond to calls regarding questions or problems with the University’s computing systems.

 1. Assists the campus community in prioritizing and scheduling projects by providing project management, including feasibility studies, resource allocation, and communication with upper administration.